Fedora 33 (F33) Installation

-If you are using DHCP to configure your network settings, then ignore the following network configuration screens, otherwise click the network icon on the top bar and expand one of the Ethernet connections and select the "Wired Settings" link.
+If you are using DHCP to configure your network settings, then ignore the following network configuration screens, otherwise click the network icon on the top bar and expand the "Wired Connected" section and select the "Wired Settings" link.
 You are then presented with the "Settings" screen.
 Flick the switch to "ON" and click the cog icon next to the network of choice.

 Click the "IPv4" section, select the "Manual" method and enter the appropriate IP address and subnet mask, default gateway and primary DNS, then click the "Apply" button.
 You may have to scroll down to see some of the options.